nmrr/flipperzero-rfidbeacon/README.md

 * 2025-05-29
   * Add TX to the NFC interface (13.56 MHz)
   * Pause between transmissions is now accurate
-  * - is now used to display a dash instead of _
+  * '-' is now used to display a dash instead of '_'
+  * Project has been renamed from flipperzero-rfidbeacon to flipperzero-beacon

 * 2025-05-25
   * Now it's possible to choose the transmission speed and the duration of the pause between transmissions